openedx/edx-documentation/en_us/install_operations/source/installation/install_devstack.rst

 access the services directly using Django admin at the ``/admin/`` path, or log in using single sign-on at ``/login/``.

-When you have completed these steps, see :ref:`Starting the Open edX Developer Stack` to begin using Devstack.
+When you have completed these steps, see :ref:`Starting Devstack`.
+Stack` to begin using Devstack.

 For help with running Devstack, see :ref:`Troubleshooting Devstack`.